Our house is now listed on the National Register of Historic Places!

 Kate Miller Coleman, whose families both owned area lumber yards, built

 the house in 1914 on a corner lot overlooking Oak Park.
 The Colemans chose a Craftsman bungalow for the style of their new home and included exposed rafters in open eaves, low-pitched gable roofs with wide overhangs, decorative gable beams, large windows to connect the house with nature, and a prominent front porch with tapered stone columns.
+(For more details, see our nomination.)

 The Craftsman bungalow style was unusual for the area in 1914 and so the construction project made the local paper.
 The Aurora Advertiser reported the Coleman family was "completing a beautiful bungalow on East College" and the new Coleman bungalow showed "the progressive spirit of the city."